 “I also would add that as much as possible, offering small groups is the best way to get to know your students and to give them a chance to get to know each other.
 This way they don’t have to mute and unmute.
 They can just talk with each other!
 You can hold optional groups based on interests and then let the students actually talk to each other.
 You can be there to support their conversational skills.
 This is the kind of thing they would normally get to do during snack or lunch, but won’t be able to do this year.” –Zeba

 BE PRESENT and Flexible

 I’ve said before but I’m going to say it again, we have to be present.
 I believe this is one of the most important ways to manage your digital classrooms.
 Connection is key and it’s already a struggle to build connections solely on a screen.
 Fostering that connectedness can be done by staying present and limiting as many distractions as you can.
 I know this will not be possible all the time but try to be present with students as much as you can.
-And be flexible!
-This year may not go the way we hope but give yourself and your students the flexibility to make mistakes and grow together.
-We are all doing the best we can to navigate through these crazy times.
-But just think about how much stronger our students and we will be when we can be back together in the classroom equipped with so many cool new techy skills!
+Also, be flexible!
+Give yourself and your students the flexibility to make mistakes and grow together.
 Stacey had something really powerful to say about connectedness.